SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * Then, we have to find the power (raised to), and place 1 in that digit position, and 0 for the rest of them.

 * So, here we have 42 = 2^5 + 2^3 + 2^1, therefore binary representation would be 101010, since we need to start from index 0.

+## Python Wrangling

+* The question gives us a Python script, a password, and an encrypted flag.

+* We have to run the script with the password to decrypt the flag.

+* Firstly, we have to note the password using ```cat pw.txt```.

+* Then running the Python script without any parameters ```python3 ende.py``` shows us the usage of the script.

+* So, we use ```python3 ende.py -d flag.txt.en``` to decrypt the encrypted flag, and we get a prompt to enter the password, and if entered correctly, we get the flag.

+## Information

+* The question gives us an image, which contains the flag.

+* We can use tools such as ```exiftool``` and ```steghide``` to check for the flag.

+* Using ```exiftool cat.jpg``` gives us some info, but it does not seem to be that useful.

+* However, the metadata contains a string under License which looks like it is base64-encoded.

+* Upon decoding that string from base64 to text, we get the flag.

+## Transformation

+* The question presents us with a code segment and a file containing random Chinese characters.

+* Using ```file enc```, we get to know that those are UTF-8 Unicode characters.

+* With the help of the given code segment, we have to reverse engineer our way to the string, so that we can get the flag by decoding the encoded string.

+* [This writeup](https://vishnuram1999.github.io/transformation_pico_ctf_2021.html) has explained the process clearly.

+## GET aHEAD

+* The question is about web exploitation, so it presents us with a link.
+We need to find the flag there.

+* The title itself is suggesting us a clue; we have to get header of the webpage.

+* We can use ```curl -I websitelink.com``` to get the header, which contains the flag.